Indoor Air Quality

 Indoor Air Quality “Hot Topics”

-Watch the Live Webinar:
+Watch the Recording Below

 Our third webinar will delve deeper into a couple of indoor air quality “hot topics” with expert speakers.
 Our first topic will explore the health effects of gas stove pollution and provide actionable steps to reduce health risks.
 Our second topic will define the principles of Integrated Pest Management to minimize encounters with household pests and to prevent households from defaulting to toxic pesticides as the primary solution for pest control.